Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 M*A*S*H (1970), 116 minutes, D: Robert Altman

 Robert Altman's controversial, zany and satirical signature film (earning him the first of his five directorial Academy Award nominations), and best known as the source of the long-running television series.
-The countercultural, black comedy anti-war film takes place at the 4077th Mobile Army Surgical Hospital (MASH) unit during the Korean War, a thinly disguised allegory for the unpopular Vietnam War that was raging at the time.
+The countercultural, irreverent black comedy anti-war film takes place at the 4077th Mobile Army Surgical Hospital (MASH) unit during the Korean War, a thinly disguised allegory for the unpopular Vietnam War that was raging at the time.
+Quick-cut editing, fast-quipped overlapping lines of dialogue, and the busy soundtrack make repeated viewings necessary.
 The film's characters in the ensemble cast became truly memorable: Captain Benjamin "Hawkeye" Pierce (Donald Sutherland), Captain "Trapper" John McIntyre (Elliott Gould), Major Margaret "Hot Lips" O'Houlihan (Sally Kellerman in an Oscar-nominated role), moralistic Major Frank Burns (Robert Duvall), Major Duke Forrest (Tom Skerritt), Colonel Henry Blake (Roger Bowen) and Corporal Walter "Radar" O'Reilly (Gary Burghoff, the only major cast member to star in the TV series.)
 With little over-riding plot, the episodic film with some improvisation basically examines how the wisecracking surgeons and other unit members irreverently deal with the pressures, boredom and stupidity of wartime, by engaging in pranks and anti-authoritarian behavior.
-They terrorize Major Burns and sexy head nurse "Hot Lips" O'Houlihan, save the camp dentist Painless Pole (John Schuck) from suicide while singing the famous theme song "Suicide Is Painless," and play in the climactic football game.
+The director capitalizes on the current disenchanted mood about the insane conflict and - with idiotic black humor, poured on the blood and gore in the Mobile Army Surgical Hospital's operating room.
+The irreverent surgeons terrorize Major Burns and sexy head nurse "Hot Lips" O'Houlihan, save the camp dentist Painless Pole (John Schuck) from suicide while singing the famous theme song "Suicide Is Painless," and play in the climactic, rigged football game.

 Patton (1970), 170 minutes, D: Franklin J. Schaffner